Q-Mthethwa/Online-Research-Assistant/README.md

 # Online Research Assistant
- A freely accessible webpage developed using .NET Framework and incorporates AI features to assist researchers in writing their research papers.
+ A freely accessible code structure for developing a system that incorporates AI features to assist researchers in writing their research papers.